DEEP VEIN THROMBOSIS OVERVIEW

 DEEP VEIN THROMBOSIS SYMPTOMS

-The signs and symptoms of DVT may be caused by the clot, or may be related to another condition.
+The signs and symptoms of DVT may be caused by a clot, or may be related to another condition.
 Imaging studies are needed to determine if a clot is present.

 Deep vein thrombosis — Classic symptoms of DVT include swelling, pain, warmth, and redness in the involved leg.